 Financial reports have components.
 Facts reported within financial reports are organized into components.
-Here is a set of facts that go together to make up the income statement component (only a portion of all the facts are shown):
+Here is a set of facts, or fact table, that go together to make up the income statement component (only a portion of all the facts are shown):